Jan Stewer: Home and Abroad

 In the early nineteen-twenties Coles was assisted by Dorothy Latham who not only "accompanied Jan on the piano" but sang her own songs and contributed to the performance until the family were old enough to form a party.
 In 1924 "he presented one with the assistance Miss Gladys Latham, entitled 'A Scratch Rehearsal.'
 This gave ample scope for the abilities of Mr. Cole[sic!] and his assistant, and their singing and acting was wonderfully good.
 In this sketch appeared Peter, the wonderful doll."
 In some of the reviews of the concerts Dorothy Latham was seen as a performer in her own right, not merely an assistant.
 Cock is mistaken to say "To begin with, Coles held the stage alone.".
 Without his family, but not alone.

-In an identification of the fictional Jan Stewer with Coles, in chapter I of Ole Biskit Jan Stewer no longer seems to be a farmer, but an entertainer! "[Y]ou'm rinning about so many plaaces, to they ole kickshaws [entertainment, amusement] and penny-raidings [ penny readings; "village entertainments"]."
-It gives a very good account of his travels--"I've been to Bude, that's right up north o' Cornwall, and down to Penzance, that's so-fur as the train will take 'ee, and scores of places in between; and up t'other way I bin to Bristol and Bath and Bournemouth and Swindon and lots o' plaaces around there."
-And a good description of the itinerant entertainers life: "I was properly zick, weary and tired o' poking about, changing to one station, and changing to another station, and waiting fer the train zometimes for howers on end."
+In an identification of the fictional Jan Stewer with Coles, in chapter I of Ole Biskit Jan Stewer is no longer portayed as a farmer, but as an entertainer! "[Y]ou'm rinning about so many places, to they ole kickshaws [entertainment, amusement] and penny-raidings [ penny readings; "village entertainments"]."
+It his travels extensively--"I've been to Bude, that's right up north o' Cornwall, and down to Penzance, that's so-fur as the train will take 'ee, and scores of places in between; and up t'other way I bin to Bristol and Bath and Bournemouth and Swindon and lots o' plaaces around there."
+The chapter also provides a good description of the itinerant entertainers life: "I was properly zick, weary and tired o' poking about, changing to one station, and changing to another station, and waiting fer the train zometimes for howers on end."